THE STORIES BEHIND THE SONGS

 9. Bette Boom is our rockabilly adventure.
 Remember that Johnny Cash's Sun sides had vocal group backing, too.

 10. A Boy Like Me was based in the sound of The Innocents (as in "Kathy Young and....," one of my all-time favorite groups).
-We don't quite have their "misty" sound, but we think that their approach works pretty well through the "Dudes filter."
+We don't quite have their "misty" voices, but we think that their approach works pretty well through the "Dudes filter."

-11. I confess: I wasn’t running with the in-crowd in high school, so Go On is a bit of fantasy revenge.
+11. I confess: I wasn’t part of the in-crowd in high school, so Go On is a bit of fantasy revenge.
 Actually, it doesn’t so much have a happy ending as an acceptance of reality, a situation which is more true-to-life.
 Many of us reinvent ourselves later, but there is truth to the cliché that “you never leave high school even though you’ve graduated.”
 For me, that was true for years – but I’m OK now!
 This was the B side of Davilee [Presence 4502, 1989] and is almost acapella.

 12. One of The Dudes' prettiest ballads, Bette Blue Moon (slow) is a completely different song from the up-tempo song on track 4 .We probably should have re-titled it to avoid confusion.
 It was written for my wife shortly after we got together.
 The inspiration for the dual lead vocal section comes from The Flamingos’ “Lovers Never Say Goodbye.”